ak11-672/ak11-672/README.md

-## Hi,hope you're having a nice day and thank you for visiting my github profile. 👋
+## Hi,hope you're having a nice day and thank you for visiting my github profile 👋
 My Portfolio is organized as per the 8 Key Knowledge Domains of DevOps/Cloud engineering
 1-Python Programming
 2-Containerization & Orchestration (Docker & Kubernetes)